wingo/whippet/doc/manual.md

 threads via POSIX signals.  `gc_safepoint` is (or will be) a no-op with BDW.

+### Pinning

+Sometimes a mutator or embedder would like to tell the collector to not move a particular object.
+This can happen for example during a foreign function call, or if the embedder allows programs to access the address of an object, for example to compute an identity hash code.
+To support this use case, some Whippet collectors allow the embedder to *pin* objects.
+Call `gc_pin_object` to prevent the collector from relocating an object.

+Pinning is currently supported by the `bdw` collector, which never moves objects, and also by the various `mmc` collectors, which can move objects that have no inbound conservative references.

+Pinning is not supported on `semi` or `pcc`.

+Call `gc_can_pin_objects` to determine whether the current collector can pin objects.

 ### Statistics

 Sometimes a program would like some information from the GC: how many